aldolat/pinboard-bookmarks/README.md

 Make sure to properly use the opening and closing tags `<?php` and `?>` respectively.

 The only mandatory options are `username` and `tags`; you have to use one of them at least.
-The other options are the default options which you can change according your needs.
+The other options are the default options which you can change according to your needs.
 It isn't necessary to insert all of them.

 ## Installation ##